The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Jefferson County?

-Jefferson County, Indiana has 2 public high schools, along with 2 middle schools and 6 elementary schools.
+Jefferson County, Indiana has 2 public high schools, serving approximately 1,119 students.

 What is the largest school district in Jefferson County?